ModernMube/OwnAudioSharp/OwnaudioSrc/README.md

 - **Detecting musical chords from audio data** Real-time or offline chord detection from musical notes
 - **New feature: SourceSpark**, a useful resource for game developers, is ready.
 See description below!

-## 🚧 Work in Progress
-- [x] Load an unlimited number of audio files (sound effects, noises, etc.), which can be played at any time during playback, even in a loop.

 ## Upcoming Features
 - Developing and testing mobile application support